scottlabbe/program_management/extract_data/README.md

 >    - normalizes the data into that schema,
 >    - loads it into a local SQLite database (e.g. `cost_reports.db`), and
 >    - exports the combined results to an Excel or CSV file (e.g. `combined_cost_reports.xlsx`).
-> 5. Add simple instructions to the `README.md` explaining how to run the scripts in VScode.
+> 5. Add simple instructions to a `RUN.md` explaining how to run the scripts in VScode.
 >
 > Work step-by-step:
 > - First, print the plan for my review.